pmcharrison/psynet-mirror/unity_interface_description.md

 1. Defining an experiment timeline using ``UnityPage`` elements
 2. Calling ``psynet.next_page()`` and then listening to the JavaScript event ``page_updated``

-Let's look at an example of an experiment consisting of a experiment timeline which includes three ``UnityPage`` elements.
+Let's look at an example of an experiment consisting of an experiment timeline which includes three ``UnityPage`` elements.
 The first two elements share the same ``session_id`` while the third has a different one.
 A ``session_id`` corresponds to a Unity session and allows for joining a sequence of ``UnityPage`` elements into a single unit.

 ```python
 from uuid import uuid4